Professional football in Canada

+Professional Canadian football

 Only one professional football league has a permanent presence in Canada: the Canadian Football League (CFL), an organization founded in 1958 to accommodate the ongoing trend of professionalism in the Canadian football ranks since the 1940s.
 The CFL, like most amateur Canadian football leagues, plays on a larger field using a rulebook with several significant rule differences compared to the game as it is played in the United States.
 The league is composed of two divisions and nine teams in most of the largest Canadian markets, with at least one team in each province between British Columbia (BC Lions) and Quebec (Montreal Alouettes) inclusive.
-The only presence in Atlantic Canada is a semi-regular series of games in Moncton (Touchdown Atlantic) and a smattering of earlier preseason contests.
-The CFL operates a two-week preseason beginning in June, an 18-game season from July to October, and a six-team playoff tournament, culminating in the Grey Cup on the fourth weekend of November.
+The only presence in Atlantic Canada is a semi-regular series of games in New Brunswick and Nova Scotia (Touchdown Atlantic) and a smattering of earlier preseason contests.
+The CFL operates a two-week preseason beginning in May, an 18-game regular season from June to October, and a six-team playoff tournament, culminating in the Grey Cup on the third Sunday of November.

+Professional American football

 Several attempts to place franchises playing American football rules in Canada have occurred over the course of history: